Value Investing – Reasonable Expectations (Lesson 1)

 Value investing utilizes four key principles for success.

-1. Risk Aversion – by purchasing only high quality companies can an investor truly limit losses;
+1. Risk Aversion – By purchasing only high-quality companies can an investor can truly limit losses;

 4. Patience – waiting the necessary time to buy and sell stock.